ecamenen/rgcca/README.md

 ## Installation
 Required:
-- Softwares : R
+- Softwares : R (≥ 3.2.0)
-- R libraries : see the [DESCRIPTION](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/release/3.0/DESCRIPTION) file.
+- R libraries : see the [DESCRIPTION](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/master/DESCRIPTION) file.

 ### Linux

 ```
-sudo apt-get install -y --no-install-recommends git && \
+sudo apt-get install -y git r-base && \
-    apt-get install -y r-base r-cran-ggplot2 r-cran-scales r-cran-optparse r-cran-shiny r-cran-plotly r-cran-igraph && \
-    R -e 'install.packages(c("RGCCA", "visNetwork"))' && \
+    R -e 'install.packages(c("RGCCA", "ggplot2", "optparse", "scales", "igraph", "shiny"))' && \
     git clone https://github.com/BrainAndSpineInstitute/rgcca_Rpackage && \
 	cd rgcca_Rpackage
 ```

 On Ubuntu, if dependencies errors appear for igraph and plotly, try :
 ```
-sudo apt-get install -y libcurl4-openssl-dev libssl-dev liblapack-dev && \
+sudo apt-get install -y libxml2-dev libcurl4-openssl-dev libssl-dev liblapack-dev && \
     apt-get update
 ```

 ### Windows & Mac
-Please, find the software on [Github](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/tree/release/3.0).
+Please, find the software on [Github](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage).
 Click on the green button in the upper right corner ```Clone and Download``` and then ```Download the ZIP```.
 Extract the file.

 ## Execution
 If the Linux dependencies installation step was not executed previously (e.g., for Windows users), their automatic installation could take several minutes during the first execution.
-If dependencies compatibility errors appear, the required (and suggested) librairies to import are listed in the [DESCRIPTION](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/release/3.0/DESCRIPTION) file.
+If dependencies compatibility errors appear, the required (and suggested) librairies to import are listed in the [DESCRIPTION](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/master/DESCRIPTION) file.

 ### Shiny interface
-- Required: shiny, shinyjs, devtools, bsplus (R package)
+- Required: shiny, shinyjs, devtools, bsplus (R packages)

 [Shiny](https://shiny.rstudio.com/) is a R framework providing a "user-friendly" web interface.
 When a parameter of the analysis is modified (e.g. the block to visualize), its impact can be directly observed on the graphical outputs.

-After installing [Rstudio](https://www.rstudio.com/products/rstudio/download/#download), right click on the ```inst/shiny/app.R``` file to open it with this software.
+After installing [Rstudio](https://www.rstudio.com/products/rstudio/download/#download), open ```inst/shiny/server.R``` file with it.
 In the RStudio upper menu, go to "Tools", "Install packages" and write "shiny" in the textual field.
-Do the same for the "rstudioapi" package.
 Then, the application could be launched by clicking on the ```Run App button``` in the upper right corner of the script menu bar.
-Click [here](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/release/3.0/inst/shiny/tutorialShiny.md) to read the tutorial.
+Click [here](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/master/inst/shiny/tutorialShiny.md) to read the tutorial.

 ### Vignette